anderssv/agile-deploy/README.txt

-This is my preferred setup when it comes to creating Java applications.
+This is my preferred setup when it comes to creating Java web applications.
 It handles several issues.

 This is an early version and used for preparing for my JavaZone 2009 talk on Agile Deployment.